pirobtumen/WebGraph/README.md

 It downloads a web page, extract the urls and follow those links in order to generate connections between the webs.

-It's made in C++/Lex for a university project.
+It's made with C++ and Lex for a university project.

 ## Dependencies
 - C++ (g++)